LemmyNet/lemmyBB/README.md

 ### Installation

-Follow these steps to install LemmyBB on your server.
+Follow these steps to install lemmyBB on your server.
 Resource usage is very low, so it should work fine with even the smallest of VPS.
-This guide installs LemmyBB on the main domain (example.com), and lemmy-ui on a subdomain (lemmyui.example.com).
+This guide installs lemmyBB on the main domain (example.com), and lemmy-ui on a subdomain (lemmyui.example.com).
 Of course you can choose to organize your domains in a different way.
-You can also choose to install without lemmy-ui, but this is not currently recommended because LemmyBB still lacks many features, particularly for moderation and administration.
+You can also choose to install without lemmy-ui, but this is not currently recommended because lemmyBB still lacks many features, particularly for moderation and administration.
 Where indicated, replace the example domains with your actual domains.

 First, ssh into your server and prepare by cloning the code repository and creating pictrs folder.
 ```